Three Of The Six Faces Of A Solid Are Shown

 Perspective drawing is a technique used to represent three-dimensional objects on a two-dimensional surface in a way that mimics how they appear to the human eye.
 This involves understanding concepts like vanishing points, horizon lines, and foreshortening.
 When we see a drawing or a representation of a solid, the principles of perspective can help us interpret the depth and spatial relationships between different parts of the object.

-For instance, parallel lines appear to converge in the distance, and objects appear smaller as they recede from the viewer.
+Here's one way to look at it: parallel lines appear to converge in the distance, and objects appear smaller as they recede from the viewer.
 By understanding these principles, we can better estimate the relative sizes and distances of the visible faces and infer the shape of the hidden faces.

 Spatial Reasoning